RWBY: Critical response

 Rachel Sandell of Collider recommended watching each season as a feature-length film, and argued the pacing the series has "always been a strange experience".
 She also said the pacing of early seasons "seems strange" and argued that the series took a "long time" to solidify its plot, but stated that more recent episodes are "more consistent" in their structure, and said the series is "engrossing, charming, and fun".
 Ruth Johnson of ComicsBeat argued that the series has expanded so much over its run since Season 1 that it can be "hard to keep track of all the storylines", but praised the voice acting, animation and writers, and said that show is "consistently...growing stronger."
 Eric Francisco of Inverse described the series as "beautiful" and "captivating".
 Anime News Network reviewer Michael Basile reflected on the series eight volumes, concluding that the plot structure, writing and pacing has changed since the beginning of the series, praising the writing of General Ironwood and the show's seventh volume, but criticizing the writing, "lack of creativity" in fight scenes, the show's tone, and called Volume 8 "nasty and mean-spirited".
 He also expressed the belief that the show's ninth volume would give the series a "directional reset" and said that he hoped the writing would improve.

+The ninth volume of RWBY, which aired in 2023, was praised by critics for its story, characters, animation style, pacing, and music but criticized for muddling some aspects or "missing the mark" in other ways.
+Some critics praised the episode "Confessions Within Cumulonimbus Clouds," where Blake and Yang confessed to one another, and kiss, noting Blake's emotional support for Yang, with Blake creating "a safe space for Yang to be vulnerable."